Granite Falls, Minnesota: History

+A grain elevator was built along the rail lines that today exists as the Farmers Co-Op elevator.
+In 2005 Granite Falls Energy LLC began producing Corn ethanol and extract Corn oil at their newly constructed plant.

 2000 tornado

 On July 25, 2000, the city of Granite Falls and Yellow Medicine County were hit by a powerful tornado.
 The tornado first touched down in rural parts of the county west-northwest of Granite Falls, hitting the city at 6:10 pm.
 After tearing through the residential sections of town, the tornado lifted at approximately 6:25PM after being on the ground for over nine miles.
 One person was killed, more than a dozen were injured, and the town and surrounding area suffered millions of dollars in property damage.
 Most of the damage in Granite Falls was rated F2 and F3, but the extent of the damage at the corner of 9th Avenue and 14th Street caused the National Weather Service to classify it as an F4 tornado.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.82 sqmi, of which 3.59 sqmi is land and 0.23 sqmi is water.

 U.S. Highway 212 and Minnesota State Highways 23 and 67 are three of the main routes in the city.